paoloironhack/dataptams2020/projects/Project-Week-1-Build-Your-Own-Game/Kick-Off.md

 ## Project Goals
 During this project you will:
-* Fork and manage your own git repository.
 * Build your own code from scratch.
 * Put into practice the basic python concepts learned during the week.
 * Get used to public presentations.